 2022-02-03 Dream801571 Published by Tripadviser.com See full review

-What will I see when Scuba Diving in Gran Canaria?
+What will you see when Scuba Diving in Gran Canaria?

+You don't have to dream about diving in Europe with colourful fish and sharks and rays - you just need to come down to Gran Canaria.
 The clear blue waters surrounding the Canaries are 'sub-tropical' which means that they are just warm enough for some tropical species such as trumpetfish, parrotfish and damselfish, and yet cool enough for European and temperate species such as bream, wrasse, groupers and angel sharks.
-This mixture makes the Canarian waters a really interesting place to dive with great variety of species and water temperatures than never drop below 18ºC.
+This mixture makes the underwater world of Canarian waters the best place to dive in Europe with great variety of species and water temperatures than never drop below 18ºC.

-Our mature multi-lingual instructors know the best sites on the island for diving, and we can arrange boat dives to show you stunning underwater scenery, unusual fish or mysterious wrecks.
-You can rely on our their expert knowledge of our 'local patch' to show you the hidden secrets, such as the hiding places of the rare spiny pufferfish, or other rare species such as soldierfish, and 'special places' in the El Cabrón Marine Reserve such as the local cleaning stations or hidden caves.
+You can join our mature multi-lingual instructors and divemasters as they visit the best sites on the island for diving, which in addition to local shore dives may include boat dives in other parts of the island to show you stunning underwater scenery, unusual fish or mysterious wrecks.
+You can rely on our their expert knowledge of our 'local patch' to show you the hidden secrets of el Cabrón, such as the hiding places of the rare spiny pufferfish, or other rare species such as Caribbean soldierfish, and 'special places' in the El Cabrón Marine Reserve such as the local cleaning stations or hidden caves.

 Typical Diving Conditions in Arinaga

-We frequently here divers say "I didn't expect to see so much life in the Atlantic!".
-The water is clear with average visibility between 10 and 15 metres, and it is warm enough to wear a wetsuit all year round, only dropping to 18ºC at the end of February.
-And the area is full of marine life from the Atlantic, the Mediteranean and the tropics in all seasons.
+We frequently hear divers say "I didn't expect to see so much life in the Atlantic!".
+You will find that the water is clear with average underwater visibility between 10 and 20 metres, and it is warm enough for you to wear a wetsuit all year round, only dropping to 18ºC at the end of February.
+You will discover that the dive spots are full of marine life from the Atlantic, the Mediterranean and the tropics in all seasons.